ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 Note that only the helper's share is encrypted, and that the leader share is sent in plaintext.
 (Confidentiality of the leader's share is provided by the server-authenticated secure channel over which the request is made.)

+[TODO: Encrypt the leader's share as well, as discussed in issue#69.]

 The leader responds to well-formed requests to `[leader]/upload_finish` with status 200 and an empty body.
 Malformed requests are handled as described in